wlfghdr/tk-p/README.md

 ### 📖 About

+**How fast can you think?** 🧠⚡️

-Timekiller is an addictive reaction puzzle game where you must identify the correct tile before time runs out!
-Find the tile where the **text label matches the background** - but watch out, it gets faster with every level!
+Timekiller is an addictive reaction puzzle game that challenges your brain and reflexes!
+Your mission: find the tile where the **text label matches the background** before time runs out.

+Sounds simple?
+Wait until the clock starts ticking!
+With each level, you'll have less time and more tiles to choose from.
+One mistake and it's game over!

+Perfect for quick gaming sessions, brain training, or competitive play with friends.
+No ads, no in-app purchases, no internet required – just pure puzzle fun!

 ### ✨ Features

-- 🎨 **Three Game Modes**
+- 🎨 **Three Addictive Game Modes**
-  - **Colors**: Match color names with backgrounds (8 standard / 16 pro)
+  - **Colors**: Match color names with backgrounds (8 colors / 16 in Pro mode)
-  - **Shapes**: Match shape names with symbols (12 standard / 24 pro)
+  - **Shapes**: Match shape names with symbols (12 shapes / 24 in Pro mode)
-  - **Emojis**: Match emoji names with icons (16 standard / 64 pro)
+  - **Emojis**: Match emoji names with icons (16 emojis / 64 in Pro mode!)

-- 📊 **Three Grid Sizes**
+- 📊 **Three Challenge Levels**
-  - 2×2: Fast and intense (4 tiles, 8s base time)
+  - **2×2 Grid**: Fast and intense (4 tiles, 8s starting time)
-  - 2×4: Medium difficulty (8 tiles, 12s base time)
+  - **2×4 Grid**: Medium difficulty (8 tiles, 12s starting time)
-  - 3×5: Maximum challenge (15 tiles, 15s base time)
+  - **3×5 Grid**: Maximum challenge (15 tiles, 15s starting time)

-- 🏆 **Progressive Challenge**
+- 🏆 **Progressive Difficulty**
-  - Start at Level 1
+  - Start at Level 1 and see how far you can go!
   - 6 rounds per level
-  - Time reduces by 15% each level
+  - Time reduces by 15% each level – can you keep up?
-  - Exponential score multiplier
+  - Exponential score multiplier for massive points
   - One mistake = Game Over!
+Stay focused!

-- 🎮 **Advanced Features**
+- 🎮 **Player Features**
-  - 15 unlockable achievements
+  - 🏅 15 unlockable achievements
-  - Pro mode with more items (1.5× points)
+  - 🔥 Pro mode with expanded content (50% more points!)
-  - Highscore system (Top 10)
+  - 📈 Highscore leaderboard (Top 10)
-  - Sound & haptic feedback
+  - 🔊 Sound effects & haptic feedback
-  - Dark & Light mode
+  - 🌗 Beautiful Dark & Light themes
-  - Full localization (English & German)
+  - 🌍 Fully localized in English & German
-  - Apple Watch companion app
+  - ⌚ Apple Watch companion app included

-- 🎯 **Scoring System**
+- 🎯 **Smart Scoring System**
-  - Base points depend on grid size
+  - Base points based on grid difficulty
-  - Multiplied by level (2^(Level-1))
-  - Multiplied by time remaining
-  - Bonus for shapes (+20%) and emojis (+15%)
+  - Level multiplier increases exponentially
+  - Speed bonus for fast answers
-  - Pro mode bonus (+50%)
+  - Mode bonuses: Shapes (+20%), Emojis (+15%), Pro Mode (+50%)
+  - Every second counts towards your final score!

 ### 🎮 How to Play